-All our CEO's are fully trained and have the relevant NVQ Level 2 qualification in Parking enforcement of a restriction or that enforcement Control.
-They have also gained NVQ Level 2 in Conflict Management which is important as they are often the target of verbal and occasionally physical abuse.
+All our CEO's are fully trained and have the relevant NVQ Level 2 qualification in Parking Conflict Management which is important as they are often the target of verbal and occasionally physical abuse.

 This year we have also ensured that all our CEO's are now First Aid qualified as we recognised that that this is a useful qualification to have in light of their front line duties and public focused role.